Bolt (network protocol): Message transfer encoding

 Each message is encoded into a sequence of bytes.
 These bytes are transferred using a binary chunked encoding, where each chunk is preceded by an unsigned, big-endian 16-bit integer denoting the number of bytes that immediately follow.
 A length of 0 is used to denote the end of the message.

 Failure handling

 A client may send multiple messages to a server, without first waiting for a response.
 The server processes each message sequentially.
 However, as there may be logical dependencies between messages sent by the client, the server will not evaluate requests it receives after sending FAILURE in response to a preceding message.
-Instead, it will send an IGNORED message in reply to every client message, until the client acknowledges the failure by sending an ACK_FAILURE message.
+Instead, it will send an IGNORED message in reply to every client message, until the client acknowledges the failure by sending an RESET message.

 This is similar to the failure handling and recovery in the PostgreSQL wire protocol.

+PackStream overview - version 1

+PackStream is a binary presentation format for the exchange of richly-typed data.
+It provides a syntax layer for the Bolt messaging protocol.

 Data encoding

 Bolt supports encoding for a number of different data types.